 Study your accounts and pay attention to patterns such as clients' payment cycles.
 Make sure your income supports your expenses, such as staff salaries, rent, payment to vendors, EMIs, and other bills, on time.

 Improve your cash flow by cutting costs, getting customers to pay faster, and getting cash for your assets.
-You can also apply for credit lines and business credit cards if needed.
+You can also learn how to apply for a business credit card and credit lines if needed.
 Make sure your invoices are paid on time.
 You can also consider delaying payments to vendors.

 13. Go International